citp/privacy-policy-historical/b/br/bro/broadcastbeat.com.md

-> *The following text is extracted and transformed from the broadcastbeat.com privacy policy that was archived on 2015-03-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150316032133id_/http%3A//www.broadcastbeat.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the broadcastbeat.com privacy policy that was archived on 2015-09-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150905223804id_/http%3A//www.broadcastbeat.com/privacy-policy) for the most accurate reproduction.*

-# Broadcast Beat Magazine: 2015 NAB Show News – Privacy Policy
+# 2015 IBC Show Daily News: IBC Show Exhibitors and IBC2015 Exhibition Guide – Privacy Policy

 ### Privacy Policy